pataruco/holocron/lessons/blend-accessibility/slides.md

 ## Semantic HTML

-Not only do HTML `<button>`s have some suitable styling applied by default (which you will probably want to override), they also have built-in keyboard accessibility — they can be tabbed between, and activated using Return/Enter.
+Not only do HTML `<button>`s have some suitable styling applied by default (which you will probably want to override), but they also have built-in keyboard accessibility — they can be tabbed between, and activated using Return/Enter.

 Semantic HTML doesn't take longer to write than non-semantic (bad) markup if you do it consistently from the start of your project.